 AI Meets Education at Stanford

-As a collection of activities and resources, AImES sparks engagement fueled by the kinds of deep critical thinking and discourse that are hallmarks of a Stanford education.
-As the homophone “aims” suggests, AImES takes academic goals as the starting point for considering, rejecting, integrating, or leveraging generative AI affordances in Stanford teaching and learning.
-The position of AImES is neither in favor of nor against generative AI.
-Rather, AImES amplifies a range of approaches and how they function ethically, pedagogically, practically, ecologically, and disciplinarily within the university context.
+As a collection of activities and resources, AIMES sparks engagement fueled by the kinds of deep critical thinking and discourse that are hallmarks of a Stanford education.
+As the homophone “aims” suggests, AIMES takes academic goals as the starting point for considering, rejecting, integrating, or leveraging generative AI affordances in Stanford teaching and learning.
+The purpose of AIMES is to amplify a range of approaches to AI in undergraduate education and how they function ethically, pedagogically, practically, ecologically, and disciplinarily within the university context.

 - Enact proposed principles from the January 9, 2025 Report of the AI at Stanford Advisory Committee (AISAC):